igorbenav/fastcrud/docs/advanced/crud.md

 In complex query scenarios, particularly when you need to join a table to itself or perform multiple joins on the same table for different purposes, aliasing becomes crucial.
 Aliasing allows you to refer to the same table in different contexts with unique identifiers, avoiding conflicts and ambiguity in your queries.

 For both `get_joined` and `get_multi_joined` methods, when you need to join the same model multiple times, you can utilize the `alias` parameter within your `JoinConfig` to differentiate between the joins.
-This parameter expects an instance of `AliasedClass`, which can be created using the `aliased` function from SQLAlchemy (also in fastcrud for convenience).
+This parameter expects an instance of `AliasedClass`, which can be created using the `aliased` function from SQLAlchemy (also in FastCRUD for convenience).

 #### Example: Joining the Same Model Multiple Times